d-wid/pipewire-eq-startup-script/README.md

     pw-jack jack_lsp

 - Don't forget to edit the line where calfjackhost or the lsp-plugins EQ is actually run so they correspond to your preset(s)
 - Run the script when you want to use EQ (or make it run right after every login).
-Logging out and back in or restarting Pipewire **NOT** required if you want to use EQ again after turning it off.
+Logging out and back in or restarting Pipewire **NOT** required if you want to use EQ again after quitting it.
 - Use e.g. Pavucontrol to make apps output sound through $NODENAME as specified in the script (defaults to "EQ")

 ## Examples